 I feel I know these characters as people.
 Boney’s writing is efficacious in its desire to be relatable to the reader even if they have never experienced any of his characters’ feelings, situations or traumas–or even if they are a queer reader.
 That said, the queer/gay experience of these men is especially profound to those of us who have felt these feelings, have embraced their unique tribe of people and, sadly, experienced loss due to HIV and AIDS.

-I can’t recommend this novel enough.
-I would still suggest reading the first novel in the series, The Nothingness of Ben (also a tour de force that I’ll review at a later date) before The Return, even though this novel is a self-contained story.
-In the “Austin Series,” there are three novels in total, and their overall connectivity will be much more meaningful if you do.
-I chose to review the second novel before the first because of how it affected me on such a visceral level.
+I suggest reading the first novel in the series, The Nothingness of Ben (itself a tour de force that I plan to review at a later date), before diving into The Return, even though this novel functions as a self-contained story.
+The Austin Series comprises three novels in total, and while each can stand on its own, their emotional and thematic connectivity becomes far more resonant when experienced in order.
+Character motivations, recurring symbols, and the cumulative weight of loss and reckoning unfold with greater clarity and impact when the reader has that foundation.
+I reviewed the second novel before the first because of how it affected me on such a visceral level.

 The Return is available for purchase on Indigo.ca, Amazon.ca and Amazon.com.
 For more information about this author, follow Brad Boney on his website bradboney.com, and on Facebook and Twitter.